open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 The Spring Starter is now stable, which means that it is ready for production use.

-- **Support for GraalVM**: The Spring Starter is fully compatible with GraalVM native compilation.
 - **Stable API**: The API is stable and will not change in a way that breaks existing users.
 - **Stable Configuration**: The configuration options are stable and will not change in a way that breaks existing users.
-- **Compatible Configuration**: The configuration is compatible with the OpenTelemetry Java agent - so you can switch between the two without any issues.
 - **Mature Documentation**: The [documentation](/docs/zero-code/java/spring-boot-starter/) is mature and covers all aspects of the Spring Starter.